NucleusPowered/site-v2/docs/tutorial/first/index.md

 * A Sponge server, installed and running
   > See the [Sponge quickstart guide](https://docs.spongepowered.org/stable/en/server/quickstart.html) if you require help creating a Sponge server.

+### You should have

 * A permissions plugin
   > The Nucleus team does not recommend any specific permission plugin.
 We suggest searching [Ore](https://ore.spongepowered.org) for such plugins.

-> Nucleus can be run without a permissions plugin, but if you decide not to use one, all commands will require OP status to execute.
+> Nucleus can be run without a permissions plugin, but if you decide not to use one, you will be restricted in how you can customise your server.
 {:.bl.error}